-Modulating the Transport of Thiol-Containing Molecules for the Treatment of Lung Disease and Cancer
+Modulating the Transport of Thiol-Containing Molecules for the Treatment of Lung Diseases and Cancer

-Summary - National Jewish Health scientists have identified families of compounds that can increase the transport of thiol-containing molecules, like glutathione, from the cell.
-Glutathione is a critical thiol used by a large number of repair and detoxification pathways, particularly in the lung.
-Cystic fibrosis and a number of inflammatory lung diseases share a diminished level of glutathione in the epithelial lining fluid and excessive lung inflammatory responses.
-The compounds identified increase endogenous glutathione in the epithelial lining fluid and therefore could decrease oxidative damage in these diseases.
-Increasing glutathione efflux is also beneficial in sensitizing cancer cells, which are characterized by increased intracellular levels of glutathione and increased levels of multidrug resistance-associated proteins (MRPs) that transport glutathione, to anti-cancer agents that cause oxidative damage.
+National Jewish scientists have identified families of compounds that can increase the transport of thiol-containing molecules, like glutathione, from the cell.
+Cystic fibrosis and a number of inflammatory lung diseases share a diminished level of glutathione in the epithelial lining fluid and excessive lung inflammatory response.
+The compounds identified have shown to increase endogenous glutathione in the epithelial lining fluid and therefore could decrease oxidative damage in these diseases.
+Increasing glutathione efflux is also beneficial in sensitizing cancer cells to anti-cancer agents that cause oxidative damage.
 These discoveries form the basis of a novel drug discovery platform that modulates oxidative stress in human disease.

 Advantages of Invention